-Foxconn, Apple's primary assembly partner, has recorded a 2.81 percent dip in its revenue in 2016 when compared to the same period in 2015.
+Foxconn, Apple's primary assembly partner, has recorded a 2.8 percent dip in its revenue in 2016 when compared with the same period in 2015.
 The company recorded a $136.38 billion revenue for 2016.

 On Tuesday, Jan.
 11, Foxconn shared the news.
 This is the first time that Foxconn's annual sales have seen a slide in the last 25 years.